 The wealthy European tourists prove to be a pain in the ass as well, complaining about each and everything: the sights, the food, the hotel rooms.
 But Modiano manages to pull through, and when the trip nears its end, she finds herself somehow starting to like the country and its people.

 Communism through the eyes of Colette Modiano, a tourist

-When Modiano tells us that the last great famine has swept through China way before the founding of the People’s Republic, there is something we can learn from this: the Communist Party really did somehow manage to hide the millions and millions of deaths during the failed campaign of the Great Leap Forward from 1958 to 1962 (just a few years before CM’s visit) from the outside world!
-Chills down my spine.
+When Modiano tells us that the last great famine has swept through China before the founding of the People’s Republic, there is something we can learn from this: the Communist Party really did somehow manage to hide the millions and millions of deaths during the Great Leap Forward from 1958 to 1962 from the outside world.

-And when CM tells us of the endless repetitions of Mao Zedong Thought in all the public spaces, we can – or maybe we can’t – understand part of the madness that the people of China get hurled into during the so-called “Cultural Revolution“ just after CM and her group have left the country.
+And when Modiano naively marvels at the endless repetitions of “Mao Zedong Thought” in all of the public spaces, we can – or maybe we can’t – understand the madness that the people of China got hurled into during the so-called “Cultural Revolution”, just a short time after Modiano and her group have left the country.

 looking for some sex appeal?

 But that’s not even what I liked best about the book.
 Modiano is a humorous and honest writer.
 She can be critical of China, of her group, and also of herself, and she rarely tries to preach (and when she does, she fails).
 Mostly she just seems to want to share her personal opinions on things, and this is exactly what makes this book so worthwhile.

 She is merciless when she talks about the lack of sex appeal in Chinese women at the time: